Our First Cruise From Barcelona

 Though the entrance to Gaudí’s park was free, we found out that the museum and other structures required admission fees.
 As a result, we visited the public park next door, PARC Guell, which is another one of his masterpieces.

-It took us about 1-2 hours to explore the park, and we took our time admiring the lush and colourful gardens with unique and attractive motifs.
+It took us about 1-2 hours to explore the park, and we took our time admiring the lush and colorful gardens with unique and attractive motifs.
 Originally, Park Güell was designed to be a luxury residential area by its architect, Antoni Gaudi, but it has since become Barcelona’s most beloved park.

 We were in awe of the mosaic-adorned balconies, the famous Dragon Stairway, and the breathtaking views of the city.